How to Complete the FAFSA Step by Step

 Next, as a dependent student, you’ll indicate personal circumstances, such as marital status, college or career school plans, and any unusual personal circumstances.

-You’ll answer questions about your parents and “invite” your parents to fill out the FAFSA information.
+You’ll answer questions about your parents and family size and “invite” your parents to fill out the FAFSA information.
 You’ll also answer questions about:

 • Gender identity (though you can select “prefer not to answer”)